TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

     MaxCount = 200
     Autoscale = $Autoscale
 ```
+All lists require an empty line before the first item and after the last item.

 ### Sample bulleted list
+<br> <!--Insert a blank line after every heading-->
-Below is an example of a bulleted list; two levels of bullets are supported.
-For a sequence of tasks, use an ordered list.
+Below is an example of a bulleted list.
+Only two levels of bullets are supported.
+(For step-by-step instructions, use an ordered list instead.)

 * Item1
 * Item2